-Central Office 3RD FLOOR CROSS OFFICE BLDNG, AUGUSTA, ME 04333

-Mail Address 49 STATE HOUSE STATION, AUGUSTA, ME 04333-0049 FAX (207) 287-4032
+Central Office3RD FLOOR CROSS OFFICE BLDNG, AUGUSTA, ME 04333Mail Address49 STATE HOUSE STATION, AUGUSTA, ME 04333-0049FAX (207) 287-4032Established1961Telephone (207) 624-7411ReferencePolicy Area 00Umbrella 18Unit 185Average Counts-All Positions1.000Legislative Count

-Reference Policy Area 00 Umbrella 18 Unit 185 Citation T0023 M.R.S.A., Sect.
-000000152

-The State Claims Commission was established to ensure that the rights of property owners and/or interested parties are protected and just compensation is awarded in highway condemnations in real property taken by the State; to afford property owners and/or interested parties the opportunity to appear, present their case and have their rights fully protected without the necessity of retaining professional assistance; to determine and award just compensation for highway takings, relocation assistance, grading and well damage claims, outdoor advertising signs, the relocation removal or disposal of automobile graveyards and junkyards, assessment of damages for takings by the Portland Water District and by the Maine Turnpike Authority, and to make rules and regulations and prescribe forms to secure speedy, efficient and inexpensive disposition of all condemnation proceedings; and, in addition thereto, to approve, partially approve, or disapprove certain claims against the State or any of it agents.
+The State Claims Commission was established to ensure that the rights of property owners and/or interested parties are protected and just compensation is awarded in highway condemnations in real property taken by the State; to afford property owners and/or interested parties the opportunity to appear, present their case and have their rights fully protected without the necessity of retaining professional assistance; to determine and award just compensation for highway takings, relocation assistance, grading and well damage claims, outdoor advertising signs, the relocation removal or disposal of automobile graveyards and junkyards, assessment of damages for takings by the Portland Water District and by the Maine Turnpike Authority, and to make rules and regulations and prescribe forms to secure speedy, efficient and inexpensive disposition of all condemnation proceedings; and, in addition thereto, to approve, partially approve, or disapprove certain claims against the State or any of its agents.

 Compensation for highway acquisitions was formerly under the jurisdiction of a Joint Board, composed of members of the State Highway Commission and the Board of County Commissioners of the County wherein the land was located.
 The Joint Board was superseded by the Land Damage Board in September, 1961.
-Under the Act Affecting the Organization of the Department of Business Regulation, effective September 23, 1983, the Board was placed under the supervision and direct control of the Commissioner of Finance and Administration.
+Under the Act Affecting the Organization of the Department of Business Regulation, effective September 23, 1983, the Board was placed under the supervision and direct control of the Commissioner of Administrative and Financial Services.